packit/dashboard/README.md

 # in another terminal
 :~/dashboard $ make run-dev-frontend

-# use the frontend port (i.e 3000 by default) for development
+# use the frontend application for development
 # it will proxy non react requests to flask during dev
 # read the Makefile for details
 ```